-Asset Gateway Signs: 6

-Holdings Suburb Signs: 79
+Asset Holdings Gateway Signs: 6 Suburb Signs: 79

-Desired Level of Service Statement Signs are clear, functioning and present.
+Desired Level of Service Statement • Signs are clear, functioning and present.

-Available Data • database.
+Available Data • Asset data stored in Councils corporate asset register Civica Authority.
+Fair value calculations are completed in Asset Valuer Pro Asset Data: number, condition rating and Fair Value calculations.

-Last Condition Survey an nually as part of the e inspected for con e asset inspection p assets were inspect program.
-In 2019, 100%
+Last Condition Survey an A portion of assets are inspected for condition monitoring annually as part of the asset inspection program.
+In 2019, 100% of signs & guidepost assets were inspected.

-General Assessment Co ondition Rating % Assets (based on qty) \$CRC
+General Assessment Condition Rating % Assets (based on qty) \$CRC

-of Condition 1 Near Perfect 8 \$80,899
+of Condition 1 Near Perfect 20 \$80,899

-2 Good 4 \$12,504
+2 Good 3 \$12,504

-3 Satisfactory 46 \$170,534
+3 Satisfactory 41 \$170,534

-4 Very Poor 39 \$137,544
+4 Very Poor 33 \$137,544

 5 Unserviceable 3 \$12,504

-Total 100.0 \$413,985
+Total 100% \$413,985

-Main Findings • Anecdotal evidend to demand. ce indicates that ma aintenance has kept up
+Main Findings • to demand.

-A portion of assets are inspected for annually as part of the asset inspections assist with asset lifecyonenewal programming. of the asset inspections with asset lifecycle on program.
-These

-When maintenance is undertaken on these assets it often ends up being replacement and the data collected throughout this process is limited.

-Future Actions • Continue to maint ain the existing ass ets.

-- Works are undertaken within the allowable budget, noting that while there is a back log of works, the allowable budget has maintained a stable backlog. - Continue to undertake annual condition inspections of 20% of sign assets.
+Continue to maintain the existing assets.
+Works are undertaken within the allowable budget, noting that while there is a back log of works, the allowable budget has maintained a stable backlog.
+Continue to undertake annual condition inspections of 20% of sign assets.